-Now you need patience, as hard as it may be, you need to let the whole thing cool at room temperature.
+Let the whole thing cool at room temperature.
 It will smell delicious and you will be tempted to cut into it, but try and resist.
-Now this is where the parchment paper comes in handy, you can just lift up the edges and the whole thing comes out easily which makes it super easy to cut.
+This is where the parchment paper comes in handy.
+Just lift up the edges and the whole thing comes out easily which makes it super easy to cut.

 For the Crust

-- 2 sticks unsalted butter 1/2 lb, at room temperature
+- 1/2 lb butter unsalted, at room temperature (2 sticks)

 - 2 cups all-purpose flour